kcrites/smart-brain-api/README.md

 This is the backend of the Face Recognition app on my Github account.

-The backend was developed as an Express app that interacts with a postGresSQL database.
+The backend was developed as an Express server that interacts with a postgreSQL database.
 It encrypts the passwords of the users and stores as a hash field.
+RESTful API calls are made from the React front end to perform tasks such as signing in, registering and submitting a picture to the Clarify API for face recognition.

 Several modules are used including:
 - bcrypt-nodejs
 - cors
 - knex.js